 - Lost or stolen badges ;

-You can apply online at GOV.UK: Apply for or renew a blue badge .
+To apply, visit: Apply for or renew a blue badge (Gov.uk).

-When applying, it is useful to have your:
+When applying, it will be useful to have to hand your:

 - National Insurance number;